HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_200gbps_nic_host_software.md

 # Install 200Gbps NIC host software

 The 200Gbps NIC software stack includes drivers and libraries to support standard Ethernet and libfabric RDMA interfaces.
+Perform this procedure the install it.

 ## Prerequisites for compute node installs